Summer Camp FAQs

 Q: Is there a charge for late pick-up?

-A: We do extend a seven (7) minute grace period; however, your account will be charged $20 per hour or fraction thereof beyond that for late pick-ups.
+A: We do extend a seven (7) minute grace period; however, your account will be automatically charged a $20 per hour or fraction thereof beyond that for late pick-ups.

 Facilities